RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 :ref:`SpacyFeaturizer` also provides word embeddings in many different languages (see :ref:`pretrained-word-vectors`), so you can use this as another alternative, depending on the language of your training data.

+Supervised Embeddings
+^^^^^^^^^^^^^^^^^^^^^

+If you don't use any pre-trained word embeddings inside your pipeline, you are not bound to a specific language and can train your model to be more domain specific.
+For example, in general English, the word "balance" is closely related to "symmetry", but very different to the word "cash".
+In a banking domain, "balance" and "cash" are closely related and you'd like your model to capture that.
+You should only use featurizers from the category :ref:`sparse featurizers <text-featurizers>`, such as :ref:`CountVectorsFeaturizer`, :ref:`RegexFeaturizer` or :ref:`LexicalSyntacticFeaturizer`, if you don't want to use pre-trained word embeddings.

 Entity Recognition / Intent Classification / Response Selectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~